 What is LPO?

-LPO for Legal Process Outsourcing
+LPO stands for Legal Process Outsourcing.

 Legal Process Outsourcing is where a law firm or corporation obtains legal support services from an outside source, often a law firm or legal support services company (LPO provider).